firstrally/node-firstrally/README.md

 ## Historical Data

 In addition to real-time data, you can use our API to make requests for historical data.
 Historical data is requested in batches, which when processed will produce a data file for download.
 Batch requests are specified by a `stream_id`, as well as the `start_date` and `end_date` representing the timespan of the resultant data.

-You can request a batch file via the following:
+Before requesting a data batch, you must first request a price quote from our servers.
+Once receiving a quote, you can then queue the data batch:

 ```
 moment = require "moment"

-FirstRally.DataBatch.create "coinbase/usd/btc", moment().subtract(1, "day"), moment(), (error, body) ->
+FirstRally.DataBatch.quote "coinbase/usd/btc", moment().subtract(1, "day"), moment(), (error, quote) ->
   if !error?
+    # quote contains a server-signed object specifying the price, currency and batch
+    # information you can then use to create the data batch.

+    # Do something with the price
+    price_in_dollars = quote.price

+    FirstRally.DataBatch.create quote, (error, data_batch) ->
+      if !error?
+        # data_batch contains information about the data batch that was just queued.
-    # body contains an id of the data batch which you can used to check the
+        # When returned, it'll contain an id that you can then use to request the
-    # status of the data batch and download the file once it has finished processing.
+        # status of the data batch and download the resultant data file.
+See
-    # See DataBatch.status() for more information.
+        # DataBatch.status() for more information.

 ```

-**CAUTION:** Requesting a data batch will subtract the price of that data batch from your account when successfully processed.
-Currently there is no mechanism to provide you a price quote via the API before accepting the charge, so call this function at your own risk.
-You will receive an error response from the server if your account does not have enough available credit.
+**CAUTION:** Requesting a data batch through DataBatch.create() will subtract the price of that data batch from your account when successfully processed.
+We require a server-signed quote as a security mechanism so you know exactly how much will be deducted from your account.
+Make sure you’ve reviewed the price of the desired data batch before requesting it.

 To download a successfully processed batch file, perform the following.
 Note that the API differs slightly here in that you’ll receive a single response object that you can then stream.
 See BatchFile.download() for more details.